Catholic Association Pilgrimage: Volunteering

 Each service works in teams to look after the assisted pilgrims in the Accueil and in hotels.
 The brancs and handmaids are in mixed teams; and the two heads of service work together in various areas of assisted pilgrim care.

-Helpers Children's Programme (HCP)

-The CA also organises their Helpers' Children's Programme (HCP), which offers a programme of activities for any helpers with children working on the Pilgrimage.
-HCP is open over various periods of the day.

 Music Group

 The CA also searches for volunteers to be part of their music group, which plays at all the services and events during the Pilgrimage.
 The group look for singers and those who can play musical instruments.
 Volunteers must always bring their own instruments.

 Pilgrimage main events

 Whilst small details will change from year to year, like most of the large-scale pilgrimages to Lourdes, the Catholic Association pilgrimage includes certain recurring events: